finvernizzi-ML/migration_instructions/mobiles/iphone_reset.md

 ![general](../images/1.jpg)

-Click *Borrar cibtenidos y ajustes* in the lower part of the window
+Click *Borrar contenidos y ajustes* in the lower part of the window

 ![reset](../images/2.jpg)